 Minto Rendezvous is an annual regional event where Sea Scouts test their knowledge and skills.
 The competition includes over 20 events that test a ship’s teamwork, training and preparation in a variety of nautical-related events.
 Some events such as navigation, first aid, knot tying relays and marlin spike require study and practice.
 Other events like blindfold canoe race and no paddle canoe race require luck and laughter to run the course.

-At checkout, pay with a credit card, electronic check, or PayPal.
+At checkout, pay with a credit card or electronic check.
 Council refund policy.

 Check-in: Event check-in starts Friday night.
 Units will be assigned a campsite at that time and participants will need to set up camp.
 Dinner will not be provided.
 A Skipper/Boatswain meeting will be held at 2000 and will be followed by cracker barrel at 2030 in the dining hall.

 Meals: Meals will be provided in the dining hall beginning with breakfast on Saturday and ending with breakfast on Sunday morning.
 Each ship will be required to provide assistance in serving meals and cleaning the dining hall after meals are completed.

 Billeting: Unit sleeping accommodations will be in tents provided by the unit.
 Each individual is responsible for their own sleeping equipment.
 A schedule will be provided at the first Skipper/Boatswain meeting assigning units for cleaning the shower/restroom facility that is nearest their campsite.

 Medical: Each ship will provide current BSA Annual Health and Medical Records (part A&B for all Scouting events) available at www.scouting.org/scoutsource/HealthandSafety/ahmr.aspx for each youth and adult that will be on-site during the event.
 Any injury shall be immediately reported to the medic for treatment.
 In case of a serious injury, the medic will notify the event chair and council representative.